 - Make your beneficiaries aware that they will need to take MRDs.
 Note that beneficiaries may be able to stretch IRA distributions over their life expectancy, helping to minimize income taxes.
 The rules can be complicated, so you should consult your tax advisor.

 There are also special provisions for surviving spouses in most retirement plans.

 To learn about the options your beneficiaries will have when inheriting an IRA, see Fidelity Viewpoints® on Inherited IRAs.

 401(k)s and other defined-contribution plans

-The rules for transfer of accounts held in 401(k)s and other defined-contribution plans are similar to those for IRAs, including special provisions for spouses.
+Although staying in plan may be desirable for your beneficiaries, the rules for transfer of accounts held in 401(k)s and other defined-contribution plans are similar to those for IRAs, including special provisions for spouses.
 They follow roughly the same guidelines for what is taxable, but other features will vary from plan to plan.
 It’s a good idea to contact the plan’s administrator for specific rules governing your plan.

 If creditor protection issues are a concern to you, the Supreme Court has ruled that an inherited IRA is not eligible for bankruptcy protection (unless there is a separate state law providing such protection).
 This decision highlights the importance of beneficiary designations for each of your retirement accounts.
 For situations where creditor protection is of paramount concern and ERISA protection is not available, the use of trusts as beneficiaries may grow in popularity.
 Regardless, discussing this in advance with your attorney or tax advisor may help you to avoid any unintended consequences.